maaccddrree/maaccddrree/README.md

-## I'm a Developer, sports lover and a fast learner!!
+## I'm a Developer, painter and sports lover !!!

 <br/>